What’s Dog Defined all about?

 My favorite quirk of Arrow’s is that when she wants attention, she will very dramatically keel over and play dead.

-The world’s friendliest pocket rocket…
+The world’s happiest pocket rocket…

 I first met Squid at 4 days old, though I had no idea that this little black ball of fuzz would be mine.
 She is the first puppy that I’ve raised with structured sport foundations right from the start, and it absolutely shows in her work ethic and quickness to learn.